 In March 2017, HSDC’s SignOn Interpreting Services program merged with ASL Interpreter Network (ASLIN), a for-profit agency.
 The combined entity, now known as HSDC Interpreting Services, is the largest provider of sign language interpreting in the Puget Sound area.
 In addition to enabling us to provide increased and more effective interpreting throughout the Puget Sound area, HSDC Interpreting Services is our largest program and a source of financial support to the rest of HSDC, particularly for those programs delivering free or subsidized services.

 2017 also marked the 80th anniversary of HSDC’s incorporation.
-As we look back at eight decades of service, we feel privileged to be a part of an institution that continues to serve deaf, hard of hearing, and speech-challenged community members with passion, effectiveness, and respect.
+As we look back at eight decades of service, we feel privileged to be a part of an institution that continues to serve community members who are deaf, hard of hearing, and have speech differences with passion, effectiveness, and respect.
 We seek to honor the efforts of everyone who came before us by working to ensure that HSDC remains a pillar of the Puget Sound community.

 2017 marked HSDC’s 80th anniversary.
 Click the thumbnails below to see the history of the agency and the disability movement over the past eight decades.